 What is Honey, and Can Vegans Eat it?

-If you are transitioning to a vegan lifestyle or toying with the idea, you might be intrigued to know what honey is and can vegans eat it.
+If you are transitioning to a vegan lifestyle or considering it, you might be intrigued to know what honey is and can vegans eat it.

 But, before we dive into why vegans don’t eat it, let’s look at what honey is and why it’s important to the bees way more than it is to us.